Enter your email address below and subscribe to our newsletter

 Parsley, Red Onion, Sumac, Olive Oil, Lemon.

-With the vibrant flavours of the sumac along with the Olive oil that coats the onions, this dish creates an interesting medley of flavours.
+This recipe is essentially onions marinated in sumac.
+Red onions are sweeter than white onions and have a mild flavor.
+However, you can also use white onions in place of red onions.
+If you want a fancier side-dish, you can use thinly sliced shallots or baby onions cut in half.
+With the vibrant flavours of sumac and the Olive oil that coats the onions, this dish creates an interesting medley.
 Lemon juice adds a burst of acidity and ties all of the ingredients together.
-For those of you that enjoy a sweeter condiment, consider adding a tablespoon of honey to enhance the flavours.
+For those of you who enjoy a sweeter condiment, consider adding a tablespoon of honey to enhance the flavours.
+Where can you buy Sumac from?
+Most supermarkets will have it in the international aisle.
+Health food stores, Middle Eastern, and Mediterranean stores should have it.

 Instructions

 Start by washing and lightly chopping your parsley.
-The next step is to thinly slice your red onions.
+The next step is to slice your red onions thinly.
 Do not overlook this step.
 Red and white onions have a robust, pungent flavor, which can be too much for some people, so we strongly advise thinly slicing your onions.
+One way to reduce the intensity of the onions’ flavours is to soak them in a little cold water for 5 to 10 minutes.
+This step will reduce the onion’s spicy heat, making the dish less pungent.

 The next step is to add the Sumac and olive oil.
 Add a squeeze of lemon juice.
 It is essential to mix the ingredients well.
-You want the sumac to coat all of the onion and parsley.
+You want the sumac to coat the entire onion and parsley.
 For the best results, let it rest for ten to fifteen minutes.
 Allowing the flavours to meld together will help the onions absorb the sumac.
 The sumac’s tartness with the onion’s sweetness will produce a beautiful flavour.

 What to Serve with your Sumac onions?